svierk/sfdx-project-starter-kit/README.md

 ## Prerequisites

-To use this template, [Node](https://nodejs.org/en/) and the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) should already be installed.
+To use this template, the [Node](https://nodejs.org/en/) version specified in the *package.json* and the latest version of the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) should already be installed.

 ## Getting started